jameswylde/powershell-windowsterminal-profile/README.md

 ## About

 I put this repo together as I'm endlessly jumping machines - I have a private repo of this script which installs all the modules I use and an endless list of winget installs so I'm up and running quickly on a new machine.
-Please fork aware and add all the winget installs and modules you might need to get up and running quickly on new machines.
+Please fork away and add all the winget installs and modules you might need to get up and running on new machines.

 ## ✨ Features